-Everglades National Park is one of South Florida's natural treasures.
-Within the park's boundaries, you will find wildlife unique to this swampy habitat, natural formations of great beauty and recreation opportunities that exist only in Florida's southernmost tip.
-In this article, we look at the ten "must do" activities within Everglades National Park.
+Everglades National Park is one of Florida's natural treasures.
+Within the park's boundaries, you will find wildlife unique to this swampy habitat, natural formations of great beauty and recreation opportunities that exist only at Florida's southernmost tip.
+No matter where you spend your time in Everglades National Park, you're bound to have a unique experience.
+On foot or by boat, the wild nature will leave an impression on your soul.

 Ernest Coe Visitor Center